Save $1,200 on a Full-Time Wing Assistant — This Week Only

 The cost of hiring a CPA is dependent on a range of factors.
 For one, not all accountants are CPAs, while all CPAs are accountants.
 As of September 2023, there are 672,587 actively licensed CPAs in the United States.
 This means that the pool of CPAs is a subset of the pool of accountants, and therefore, CPAs often command higher fees due to their specialized qualifications and expertise.

 There is surely not a one-size-fits-all cost of hiring a CPA.
-For one, there are many companies providing CPA services.
-Furthermore, factors like the scope of service, experience, and location are key factors that determine the cost of hiring a certified public accountant.
+Factors like the scope of service, experience, and location are key factors that determine the cost of hiring a certified public accountant.
 Understanding these factors can help prospective clients budget appropriately and select a CPA who best fits their financial and operational needs.

 Experience and Credentials